DoTheEvo/selfhosted-apps-docker/ddclient/readme.md

 * [DockerHub](https://hub.docker.com/r/linuxserver/ddclient)

 DDclient is a Perl client used to update dynamic DNS records.</br>
-Useful if not having a static IP from ISP, so that if you reset your router, or have power outage, and you get a new public IP assigned, this IP gets automaticly set in the DNS records for your domains.
+Very useful if not having a static IP from the ISP.
+It makes sure that if you reset your router, or have a power outage, and you get a new public IP assigned, this IP gets automaticly set in the DNS records for your domains.

 In this setup it works by checking every 10 minutes [checkip.dyndns.org](http://checkip.dyndns.org/),